PITCHING TICKETS CLOSE JUNE 30

 Genre romance, category romance, historical romance.

-A genre or sub-genre Rachael is particularly keen to see?
+A genre or sub-genre Rebecca is particularly keen to see?
 Domestic psychological suspense, book-club or reading-group fiction.

 Personal favourite genre?
 Psychological suspense, multi-generational family drama, general fiction.

-What is likely to really knock Rachael’s socks off besides an engaging voice and well-written book?
+What is likely to really knock Rebecca’s socks off besides an engaging voice and well-written book?